-When on school owned property or at any school activity (on or off campus), all individuals and groups will be expected to observe and comply with drug and alcohol laws.
+When on a school-owned property or at any school activity (on or off campus), all individuals and groups will be expected to observe and comply with drug and alcohol laws.
 The host of any event at which alcohol is provided in any way is responsible for complying with public laws, regulations, and policies established by the school.
-The “host” is the person, persons or organization who provides the food, beverages or accommodations in which the activity takes place.
-The school reserves the right to prohibit or otherwise limit consumption of alcohol at certain events and in certain facilities.
+The “host” is the person, persons, or organization who provides the food, beverages, or accommodations in which the activity takes place.
+The school reserves the right to prohibit or otherwise limit the consumption of alcohol at certain events and in certain facilities.
 For more information, contact the School Office at 610-670-6100.

 A complete summary of penalties related to alcohol and illicit drugs may be found online at the U.S. Drug Enforcement Administration and the Pennsylvania Liquor Control Board.